Business as usual

-The traditional set up of one tap for the cold water inlet and one for the hot water is known as a bath tap pair.
+The traditional set up of one tap for the cold water inlet and one for the hot water.
 Whilst vintage designs are still popular in these taps, there are also many modern versions to suit all types of baths - such as from Vitra, Pegler and Crosswater.
-It can be quite a straightforward matter to update an old pair of taps with new ones for this two hole installation.
+It can be quite a straightforward matter to update old bath pillar taps with new ones for this two hole installation.

-See our bath tap pairs page for a full range of product options.
+See our bath pillar taps page for a full range of product options.

 To complement a vintage style of bath or basin, the buyer has a great range of traditional taps to choose from.
 There are single, double or triple hole tap systems plus eye-catching floor standing taps which are designed to work with a freestanding bath.
 Manufacturers who specialise in traditional taps are Burlington, Imperial and Bayswater.